gh-mentor/CloneMe/README.md

 This repository holds the slide deck for students of the GitHub Developers course.

-Have fun learning GitHub and Git!
+Let's learning GitHub and Git!